Introducing AKQA’s family album

 If longevity is the central pursuit for an organisation, then it’s an increasingly tough accolade to achieve.
 In 1958, the average lifespan of a company in the S&P 500 was just over six decades.
 In 2010, it was 18 years.
 Today, it’s an average of ten years and shrinking.
 Failing to reinvent, not adapting to more efficient methods, mergers and acquisitions are the primary causes of disappearance.

-A new project from AKQA reveals the agency’s thoughts and achievements through pioneering ideas across multiple spheres.
+A new project from AKQA reveals the agency’s thoughts and achievements at the forefront through pioneering ideas across multiple spheres.
 It captures a moment in time, sharing AKQA’s recent work, initiatives and the abiding beliefs that have endured the test of time.
 Books occupy space that is physically quantifiable but figuratively endless.
 The more relevant and accessible a book’s narratives, the greater space it occupies in our collective thoughts and feelings.
 This book is an exploration.
 It celebrates how creative energy can shape tomorrow’s conversation, and with it a more collaborative, hopeful future.

 Space for the Mind